^

 Who to contact?

-Medical therapy for patients with fibrous osteodysplasia is practically ineffective.
-Quite often there are relapses of the disease, as well as the increasing dynamics of curvature and changes in the length of the bones.
-[12]
+Drug therapy for patients with fibrous osteodysplasia is practically ineffective.
+Relapses of the disease are quite common, as well as increasing dynamics of curvature and changes in bone length. [ 12 ]

-A positive effect of puncture therapy in the development of cystic formations was noted, but such treatment does not solve the general problem, which is associated with severe deformities and changes in the length of the bone.
+A positive effect of puncture therapy in the development of cystic formations has been noted, but such treatment does not solve the general problem, which is associated with pronounced deformations and changes in bone length.

-Thus, the only sure way to stop fibrous osteodysplasia is surgical intervention, which is recommended for patients with tubular bone dysplasia with underlying deformities.
+Thus, the only sure way to stop fibrous osteodysplasia is considered to be surgical intervention, which is recommended for patients with tubular bone dysplasia with background deformities.

-In the absence of deformation of the bone diaphysis and the presence of 50-70% damage to the bone diameter, an intralesional resection is performed.
+In the absence of deformation of the bone diaphysis and the presence of 50-70% damage to the bone cross-section, intrafocal resection is performed.
 The intervention is performed taking into account the information obtained during computed tomography and radioisotope diagnostics.
 The defect is replaced with longitudinally split cortical grafts.
-In case of severe damage to the bone diameter (more than 75%), it is recommended to perform a radical removal of the altered tissues.
-[13] The defect is replaced with cortical grafts, simultaneously using different types of osteosynthesis:
+In case of severe damage to the bone cross-section (more than 75%), it is recommended to perform an operation to radically remove the altered tissue. [ 13 ] The defect is replaced with cortical grafts, simultaneously using different types of osteosynthesis:

-• metal osteosynthesis with the use of external fixation devices is recommended for patients with deformities of the femur and the transition of the pathological process to the trochanter and segmental neck;
+• metal osteosynthesis using extra-osseous fixation devices is recommended for patients with femoral deformities and the transition of the pathological process to the trochanteric region and segmental neck;

 • acute course of infectious and inflammatory pathologies;